wp-plugins/hacklog-remote-image-autosave/readme.txt

 == Changelog ==

+= 2.0.8 =
+* fixed: added support for WP 3.5 for the new TinyMCE.

 = 2.0.7 =
 * modified: changed image preload from css to js.
 * removed some un-needed comments.